tjorim/badge_2024/docs/flamingo/index.en.md

 ![resistors mounted](resistors.jpg)

 ### Team switch and speaker
-The next components with a low profile are the buzzer and the team switch.
+The next components with a low profile are the buzzer buzzer (no polarity) and the team switch.
 Mount the switch with the actuator facing away from the PCB.

 ![team switch and buzzer mounted](switch_speaker.jpg)